-Utilising the law as our tool, we work on intersectional issues to ensure justice for all that require it.
+Utilising the law as our tool, we work on intersectional issues to ensure justice for all who require it.
 Through our main pillars (Animal Flourishing; Social Justice and Law), as well as through collaboration, we believe we can achieve incremental change for vulnerable beings and ensure that their interests are accounted for in the legal system.

 We intend to operate as an organisation that can be approached by all relevant stakeholders ranging from animal rights, welfare and protection organisations to the government.
 We are willing to engage with those involved in the utilisation of animals to better their conditions and protection, while holding industry accountable.
 We therefore take a collaborative and not isolative approach and will work together, provided it falls within our mission and goals.

 Animal Law Reform South Africa envisages a society whose laws, courts and enforcement agencies advance the protection and well-being of humans and non-human animals.